allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 The REST adapter implementation accesses the domain logic via an internal ```ArticleApiService```.
 The API service belongs to the API adapter. ```ArticleApiService``` delegates article creation and retrieval to the domain ```ArticleService``` and translates the domain model to the API model.
 Calling domain services directly from the controller may lead to the *fat controller antipattern*, due to the fact that orchestration logic and domain model translation should not be the responsibility of the controller.
 An alternative would be to introduce a public [***application*** service](http://gorodinski.com/blog/2012/04/14/services-in-domain-driven-design-ddd/) instead of the internal adapter service.
-An application service is a concept which does not belong neither to the domain nor to the API adapter.
+An application service is a concept which belongs neither to the domain nor to the API adapter.
 It would take over the responsibility of model translation and orchestration, opening the possibility of including other adapters in this process.

 ```